FDio/vpp/docs/aboutvpp/networkstack.rst

 * Out of the box production quality, with thanks to `CSIT <https://wiki.fd.io/view/CSIT#Start_Here>`_.

-For more information, please see :ref:`featuresbyrelease` for the complete list.

 For more on the TCP Host Stack press next.